SimonGilson/Linux-Commands/Basic Commands.md

 Grep -f txt item.txt
 ```

-### Make directory in the current directory - permissions will be applied depedning on the one used to create the directory.
+### Make directory in the current directory - permissions will be applied depending on the one used to create the directory.
 ```
 mkdir
 rmdir - Remove directory that has not files in it.